Blueberry Picking: 13 places to pick blueberries across the Triangle

 Updated June 17, 2020 1:51 p.m.
 EDT

-Here are local farms that have blueberry crops this year.
-Be sure to check ahead to make sure there are still plenty of berries for customers.
+The state's blueberry farms are gearing up for the season.
+Here are local farms that have blueberry crops that are available for pick-your-own this year.
+Be sure to check ahead to make sure there are still plenty of berries for customers before you head out.

 Vollmer Farm, Bunn.
-The farm is open weekends for blueberry and blackberry picking.
-A Blueberry Festival is scheduled 2 p.m. to 10 p.m., Saturday.
+The farm will be open for blueberry and blackberry picking.

 Creekside Farm Berries, Selma.
 The farm opened over the weekend with blueberries.

 Hawk Hill Berry Farm, Mebane.
-The farm plans to open July 1.
+The farm plans to open this season.

 Minka Farm, Efland.
-The farm is open for picking, but call 919-304-4999 and listen to the message for any change in the current status, its website says.
+The farm is open for picking, but limiting visitors and requiring people to sign up for a time slot.

 Cedar Grove Blueberry Farm, Cedar Grove.
 The farm's Facebook page says it's opening very soon.

 Randolph County Blueberries